 Navigating the bustling metropolis of New York as an expat can be intimidating.
-The city's transportation network includes subways, buses, taxis, rideshares, and cycle lanes.
-Getting a handle on the best ways to get from A to B in New York can vastly improve your experience.
+The city's transportation network is huge, including 24-hour subways, commuter trains, ferries, buses, taxis, rideshares, and expanding cycle lanes.
+Getting a handle on the best ways to get from A to B in New York will vastly improve your experience in the city, and it's one of the first things you should try and master.
+Luckily, New York City is famous for having one of the most extensive and efficient public transport systems in the world, so once you understand your options, you should have no issue getting from A to B.

 Public transport in New York